TuhinPatra633/State-Space-Modeling/README.md

 ## Methodology
 The project involves the following steps:
-1. **Data Collection**: Gathering financial data from sources like Yahoo Finance.
+1. **Data Collection**: Gathering NIFTY 50 financial data from Yahoo Finance.
 2. **Data Preprocessing**: Cleaning and preparing the data for model training.
 3. **Model Implementation**: Building and training State Space Models from scratch and ARIMA models.
 4. **Evaluation**: Assessing model performance using metrics such as Mean Absolute Percentage Error (MAPE) and Mean Squared Error (MSE).